urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

       Writes bytes to a file
     writeString()
       Write a CharSequence to a file

+java.nio.file.attribute.BasicFileAttributes
+  Methods
+    creationTime()
+      This method is used to get the creation time of the file lastAccessTime()
+      This method is used to get the last access time of the file lastModifiedTime()
+      This method is used to get the last modified time of the file size()
+      This method is used to get the size of the file isDirectory()
+      This method is used to check whether the file is a directory or not isSymbolicLink()
+      This method is used to check whether the file is a symbolic link or not isRegularFile()
+      This method is used to check whether the file is regular or not isOther()
+      This method is used to check whether the file is something other than a regular file, or directory, or symbolic link

 FileFilter interface
   Is used to check if a File object matches a certain condition